 - colors of tags are assigned to ScrumDesk backlog item cards.

-As Trello accounts are different than ScrumDesk, they need to be mapped before the import.
+As Trello accounts are different from ScrumDesk, they need to be mapped before the import.
 Once the import has been started, it runs in the background and when completed, the user will receive a confirmation email.

 Imported items in ScrumDesk